ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 If all ordered product quantities have been issued, the **Finish** button will be painted in green.

-Tap on it once to generate your issue store document.
+Tap on it once to generate your issue store transaction.

 This will take you to a separate space with direct access to the document type for this operation.

 ![Issue](pictures/inv_con_issue_docrelease.png)

-By tapping on it, you'll access the **Inventory** module from where you can release and complete the document.
+By tapping on it, you'll access the **Inventory** module from where you can release and complete the transaction.

 ![Issue](pictures/inv_con_issuedoc.png)